jiang-junyao/jiang-junyao.github.io/_pages/about.md

 My research focus primarily revolves around the application of statistical and machine learning methods to omics data, specifically single-cell and spatial genomics.
 I have developed several computational approaches to decipher gene regulations and cross-species conservation.
 Additionally, I am eager to analyze complex omics data to gain insights into embryonic development and the heterogeneity of cancer.

-I am also an amateur bodybuilder with 120KG maximal weight for bench press, 180KG maximal weight for Deadlift, and 170KG maximal weight for Squat.
+I am also an amateur bodybuilder with 125KG maximal weight for bench press, 180KG maximal weight for Deadlift, and 170KG maximal weight for Squat.

-**Research Keywords:** single cell & spatial genomics, machine learning, system biology **Advocacy:** equality, freedom
+**Research Keywords:** single cell & spatial genomics, machine learning, system biology

 ***